Everything You Need to Know to Vacation Alone

-It used to be that traveling alone made people (read: your parents) worry, and say things like, "But he seemed so popular in school.
-I mean, he has friends.
+It used to be that traveling alone made people (read: your parents) worry, and say things like, "But she seemed so popular in school.
+I mean, she has friends.
 We don't understand."
-Yes, the idea of using vacation time to spend a week by yourself on the beach in Sarasota was considered an odd life decision (to be honest, that may still be the case with Sarasota, but not in general).
+Thankfully, times have changed, and according to Kayak, searches for single-person flights are up 36% in 2023 compared to 2022.

-No, thankfully, times have changed, and as many as 24% of travelers today are taking solo vacations.
 But what's driving so many folks to hit the road on their own?
 Good question.
 If we had to speculate, it's because the Holy Grail of travel is freedom, isn’t it?
 Maybe you don’t want to go to the Louvre, or stand in line with your significant other to ride the London Eye.
 Maybe you want to shop for a pair of wooden clogs.
 And drink Grolsch.
 On your own schedule.
-(And if so, you should absolutely read this spirited defense of vacationing alone, it's strong.)

 When you travel by yourself, you don't have to do things to satisfy someone else.
 It’s your hard-earned vacation, your limited time off, and you might as well enjoy it exactly the way you want.
 And to help you do just that (whether you're a seasoned solo trekker, or contemplating your first weekend away), we've put together this comprehensive guide to vacationing all by your lonesome.

-Cape Town, South Africa, while not the safest city on this list, is a great place to meet a really eclectic mix of other travelers in one of the most beautiful cities in the world.
+Cape Town, South Africa is a great place to meet a really eclectic mix of other travelers in one of the most beautiful cities in the world.
 It’s coastal, full of super models, and comes with a side of safari.
 What’s not to love?

 Wellington, New Zealand is one of the safest places you can visit, plus, it’s beautiful, full of people with a gorgeous accent, and it’s easy to travel through.
 Even if you show up there solo, you can bet that other indie travelers are drawn there for the same reasons, too.